bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * listaccounts  -  (minconf=1)  -  Returns Object that has account names as keys, account balances as values.
   See caching or management of balance update.

+* sendfrom  -  (fromaccount) (tobismuthaddress) (amount) (minconf=1) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
+Will send the given amount to the given address, ensuring the account has a valid balance using (minconf) confirmations.
+Returns the transaction ID if successful (not in JSON object).
+  sends from the first address of the given account.
+  Bismuthd specifics: comment is converted to "openfield data" and will be part of the transaction. comment-to is ignored.
+  Uses "mpinsert" node command, since "txsend" is not secure: it sends the private key to the node.

+* sendtoaddress  -  (bismuthaddress) (amount) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
+Returns the transaction ID (txid) if successful.
+  Sends from main account default address

 ## Implemented, need proper node api command to be coded